lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 The stake Relief Society presidency may plan and carry out one or two meetings each year for all Relief Society sisters in the stake.
 These meetings are held under the direction of the stake presidency.
 They may include service, classes, projects, conferences, or workshops.
-They are not held in conjunction with the women’s session of general conference.
 The stake Relief Society presidency may form committees to help as needed.

 6.7.1.2